 and when $c\rightarrow \infty$, to make sense the Langevin stochastic differential equation $(\ref{Bis-3})$, the limiting process $x_t$ must satisfy the geodesic equation

-Thus the Langevin diffusion processes $(x_t, v_t)$ provide a deformation of geometric flows which interpolate the geodesic flows $\ddot x=0$ on the cotangent bundle $T^*M$ over $M$ and the Brownian motion $x_t=w_t$ on the underlying Riemannian manifold $M$.
+Thus the Langevin diffusion processes $(x_t, v_t)$ provide a deformation of geometric flows which interpolate the geodesic flows $\ddot x=0$ on the tangent bundle $TM$ over $M$ and the Brownian motion $x_t=w_t$ on the underlying Riemannian manifold $M$.

 Let $V$ be a smooth function on $M$.
-Instead of introducing the above Langevin diffusion processes on $TM$, let us introduce the following deformation of geometric flows on $TM$
+Instead of the above Langevin diffusion processes on $TM$, let us introduce the Langevin deformation of geometric flows on $TM$

 Then $x_t$ satisfies the second order ordinary differential equation